Diana, Princess of Wales

 cibachrome print, 1981

 20 in. x 16 in.
 (508 mm x 406 mm)

 Given by Vogue on behalf of Antony Charles Robert Armstrong-Jones, Earl of Snowdon, 1982

-- Lord Snowdon (1930-), Photographer; former husband of Princess Margaret.
-Artist of 276 portraits, Sitter in 17 portraits.
+- Antony Charles Robert Armstrong Jones, 1st Earl of Snowdon (1930-2017), Photographer, film-maker and designer; former husband of Princess Margaret.
+Artist of 285 portraits, Sitter in 22 portraits.